 |CALMM (Coping with Anxiety through Learning Mindful Meditation)

-We all have stressful lives.
-We all worry about things.
-Sometimes, though, our stress and worries can keep us from sleeping, eating and having generally fulfilling lives.
-This group is designed to help you develop peace of mind through learning different types of mindfulness meditation and self-awareness skills.
-If this describes you, or you are interested in learning more about meditation or mindfulness in general, contact us for a screening.
-This group will be offered on both the University City and Center City campuses.
-The time and date are TBA.
+We all have stressful lives and worry about things.
+This group is designed to help you develop peace of mind through learning mindfulness meditation and self-awareness skills.
+This group will run on both the University City and Center City campuses.

 |STRENGTH DEVELOPMENT GROUP